Debate: Atheist vs Muslim Christopher Hitchens vs Tariq Ramadan

 Christopher Hitchens

-Christopher Eric Hitchens (13 April 1949 – 15 December 2011) was a British and American author, journalist, and educator.
-Author of 18 books on faith, culture, politics and literature, he was born and educated in Britain, graduating in the 1970s from Oxford with a degree in Philosophy, Politics and Economics.
+Christopher Eric Hitchens (13 April 1949 – 15 December 2011) was a British and American author and journalist.
+Known as one of the "Four Horsemen" of New Atheism (along with Richard Dawkins, Sam Harris, and Daniel Dennett), he gained prominence as a columnist and speaker.
+His epistemological razor, which states that "what can be asserted without evidence can also be dismissed without evidence", is used in philosophy and law.
+Hitchens was born and educated in Britain, graduating in 1970 from the University of Oxford with a degree in philosophy, politics, and economics.
 In the early 1980s, he emigrated to the United States and wrote for The Nation and Vanity Fair.
-Known as "one of the 'four horsemen'" (along with Richard Dawkins, Sam Harris and Daniel Dennett) of New Atheism, he gained prominence as a columnist and speaker.
-His epistemological razor, which states that "what can be asserted without evidence can also be dismissed without evidence", is still of mark in philosophy and law.
 Hitchens's political views evolved greatly throughout his life.
 Originally describing himself as a democratic socialist, he was a member of various socialist organisations in his early life, including the Trotskyist International Socialists.
-He was critical of aspects of American foreign policy, including its involvement in Vietnam, Chile and East Timor.
-However, he also supported the United States in the Kosovo War.
-Hitchens emphasised the centrality of the American...
+Hitchens was critical of aspects of American foreign policy, including its involvement in Vietnam, Chile, and East Timor.
+However, he supported the United States in the Kosovo War, Bosnian War, and other interventions.
+Hitchens emphasised the centrality of the American Revolution and Constitution...

 Definition from Wikipedia – Christopher Hitchens